Does Nicotine Keep You Awake?

 Quit Smoking

 The single most effective way to eliminate nicotine’s impact on your sleep is to quit smoking entirely.
 I know this is easier said than done – nicotine addiction is powerful and quitting often requires a multi-pronged approach.
-But there are many evidence-based strategies and resources available:
+However, there are many evidence-based strategies and resources available:

 Quitting MethodHow It Works